khulnasoft/ai-toolkit/packages/core/ai/README.md

   try {
     const { messages } = await req.json();

-    // Validate input
-    if (!messages || !Array.isArray(messages)) {
+    if (!Array.isArray(messages)) {
-      return new Response('Invalid messages format', { status: 400 });
+      return new Response(
+        JSON.stringify({ error: 'Invalid messages format' }),
+        {
+          status: 400,
+          headers: {
+            'Content-Type': 'application/json',
+          },
         }
+      );
+    }

-    const result = streamText({
+    const result = await streamText({
       model: openai('gpt-4o'),
+      system: `
-      system: `You are a helpful AI assistant.
-Be concise and clear.
+You are a helpful AI assistant.

 Guidelines:
-      - Respond in a friendly, professional tone
-      - Provide accurate, helpful information
+- Be accurate and concise.
+- Be clear and professional.
-      - If you don't know something, say so
+- If you do not know something, say so.
-      - Keep responses focused on the user's question`, messages,
+- Focus on the user's request.
+      `.trim(),
+      messages,
       temperature: 0.7,
       maxTokens: 1000,